ibm-cloud-docs/pattern-code-engine-ai-summary-app/resiliency-architecture.md

 ## Architecture decisions for backup and restore
 {: #backup-and-restore}

+The following are backup and restore architecture decisions for the inclusion of watsonx.ai summarization in the "AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud}}" pattern.

 | Architecture decision | Requirement           | Options           | Decision         | Rationale   |
 |---------------------------|----------------------------|------------------------|-----------------------|-------------------|
 | Code repository backup    | Backup application images to enable recovery. | Default backup option of {{site.data.keyword.registryshort}}  | Default backup option of {{site.data.keyword.registryshort}}  | By default, data that is stored in {{site.data.keyword.registryshort}} is replicated over the availability zones and it is also backed up in another region regularly. |